paradiselabs-ai/GLUE-fw/README.md

 # GLUE Framework

+# ⚠️ ALPHA RELEASE NOTICE ⚠️

+This is an alpha release (0.1.0-alpha) of the GLUE framework.
+The API may change in future releases.
+We welcome your feedback and bug reports as we work toward the beta release.

 GLUE (GenAI Linking & Unification Engine) is a powerful framework for building multi-model AI applications with natural communication patterns and intuitive tool usage.

+## Status Update - April 2025

+**All tests are now passing!** We've successfully fixed the flow management and adhesive system issues.
+The framework is now stable and ready for an alpha release.

+### Immediate Alpha Release

+We're releasing an alpha version of the GLUE framework immediately:

+- **Alpha Release Date**: April 2, 2025 (TOMORROW)
+- **Version**: 0.1.0-alpha
+- **Focus**: Core functionality and stability

+The alpha release includes all core components with passing tests, but with limited documentation and partial CLI implementation.
+See the [CHANGELOG.md](./CHANGELOG.md) for details.

+### Release Roadmap

+- **Alpha**: April 2, 2025
+- **Beta**: April 15, 2025
+- **Release**: May 1, 2025

 ## Features